binouze/HTMLBitmapFonts/README.md

 <code>HTMLTextField</code> is a Starling TextField for using with <il>simplified html notation</il> (just for styling: no links, no images...).

+<em>**HTMLTextField now supports font scaling to adapt font size, it will choose the nearest biggest font size you have registered.**</em>

 ACCEPTED TAGS:
 --------------